- Last Updated: Monday, 25 April 2022 10:44

 The UTC will be GP-led and from 1st April 2020 it will be provided by NICS a GP Federation in North West Surrey, which consists of 38 GP practices who work together for the benefit of patients.

-A map of St Peter's showing the UTC opposite our Accident and Emergency department along with other locations you may go for treatment after initial consultation.
+A map of St Peter's showing the UTC adjacent to our Accident and Emergency department along with other locations you may go for treatment after initial consultation.

 You will then be seen by an Emergency Nurse Practitioner (ENP), Emergency Care Practitioner (ECP) or a Doctor for examination and treatment.
 It is sometimes necessary to refer you on to the Emergency Department or a specialist clinician within St Peter's Hospital or to another hospital.